Michael Strahan

-Michael T. Strahan (/ˈstreɪhæn/ STRAY-han; born November 21, 1971) is an American television personality, journalist, and former professional football player.
+Michael Anthony Strahan (/ˈstreɪhæn/ STRAY-han; born November 21, 1971) is an American television host, journalist, and former professional football player.
 He played his entire 15-year professional career as a defensive end for the New York Giants of the National Football League (NFL).
-A dominant pass rusher, Strahan is currently tied with T. J. Watt for the most NFL single-season quarterback sacks, and helped the Giants win Super Bowl XLII over the New England Patriots in his final season in 2007.
+A dominant pass rusher, Strahan set the record for most NFL single season quarterback sacks (22.5, which was matched by T. J. Watt in 2021) and helped the Giants win Super Bowl XLII over the New England Patriots in his final season in 2007.
+He was inducted into the Pro Football Hall of Fame in 2014.

-Since retiring from the NFL, he has become a media personality, appearing as a football analyst on Fox NFL Sunday, and later serving as a co-host of ABC's Good Morning America as well as Live! with Kelly and Michael with Kelly Ripa from 2012 to 2016, for which he won two Daytime Emmy Awards, plus guest appearances on game shows and other programs.
+Since retiring from the NFL, Strahan became a media personality.
+He appears as a football analyst on Fox NFL Sunday, and served as a co-host of ABC's Good Morning America as well as Live! with Kelly and Michael with Kelly Ripa from 2012 to 2016, for which he won two Daytime Emmy Awards.
+He has also made guest appearances on game shows and other programs.
 In 2014, he became a regular contributor on Good Morning America, and in 2016 the network announced that Strahan would be leaving Live! to join GMA full-time.
 He also hosts the current incarnation of the Pyramid game show for ABC.

-Strahan was inducted into the Pro Football Hall of Fame in 2014.
-He does charity work that benefits youth and community development, among other causes.

 Early life

 Strahan was born in Houston.
-The youngest of six children, he is the son of Louise (Traylor) Strahan, a basketball coach, and Gene Willie Strahan, a retired Army Major and a boxer with a 1–1 record against future heavyweight Ken Norton.
 He is the nephew of retired NFL defensive lineman Art Strahan.
 When Strahan was 9, his family moved to Army post BFV (Benjamin Franklin Village) in Mannheim, West Germany.
-Although Strahan did not begin to play high school football at Westbury High School until his senior year, he did play organized football at Mannheim American High School (MAHS), a US Department of Defense Dependent High School, in Käfertal (Mannheim), playing linebacker for the Mannheim Bison in 1985.
+Strahan attended Mannheim American High School (MAHS), a US Department of Defense Dependent High School, and played linebacker for the Mannheim Bison, the school's football team.

 The summer before Strahan's senior year of high school, his father sent him to live with his uncle Art in Houston so he could attend Westbury High School.
 Strahan played one season of football, which was enough for him to get a scholarship offer from Texas Southern University.
-Strahan graduated from Texas Southern University in 1993 and entered the National Football League.